 a private compartment this time, no dining-car tables to saddle and ride.

 Aziz and Sue were taking turns reading to us.
 They were translating from Persian into English some of the fascinating stories from the diary of Dr Yunes Khan Afrukhteh.
 The book is called “Memoirs of Nine Years”.
-The Guardian of the Bahá’í Faith, Shoghi Effendi, is reported to have said that next to the renowned Dawn-Breakers by Nabíl, the historian, this book is one of the most authoritative accounts of the days of the Master, ‘Abdu’l-Bahá, in the Holy Land, the World Centre of the Bahá’í Faith.
+The Guardian of the Bahá’í Faith, Shoghi Effendi, is reported to have said that next to the renowned The Dawn-Breakers by Nabíl, the historian, this book is one of the most authoritative accounts of the days of the Master, ‘Abdu’l-Bahá, in the Holy Land, the World Centre of the Bahá’í Faith.

 Some of the stories were very tender and brought tears to our eyes.
 Some were happy, some sad, and some extremely hilarious.
 Our peals of laughter rang through the Nairobi-bound Mombasa Express.
 The stories occasionally elicited shrill cries of delight as we sped through the night.